 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Departments of Developmental Services and Veterans Affairs this class is accountable for providing professional social work services required by clients to promote and sustain social functioning.
+In the Departments of Developmental Services and Veterans Affairs this class is accountable for providing professional social work services required by individuals to promote and sustain social functioning.

 Works under the general supervision of an Assistant Director of Social Services, Director of Social Services, Supervising Medical Social Work Consultant or other employee of higher class.